Quarantine pests

 Always report infestations by quarantine pests

-If you suspect an infestation by quarantine pests, you are obliged to notify the Swedish Board of Agriculture.
+If you suspect an infestation by a quarantine pest, you are legally obligated to notify the Swedish Board of Agriculture.
 You can do this by completing our notification form.

 You can receive compensation when your crops are affected by quarantine plant pests

-You can receive compensation if you have received a decision from the Swedish Board of Agriculture that you must carry out eradication measures for quarantine pests.
-This compensation is available for decisions dated after 1 July 2022.
+You can receive compensation if you have received a decision from the Swedish Board of Agriculture forcing you to carry out eradication measures for quarantine pests.
+This compensation is available for decisions dated after July 1, 2022.

 You can receive compensation for

-• lost value for the plants, plant products or other objects that are subject to eradication measures
+- loss of value of plants, plant products or other items subject to eradication measures

-The possibility of obtaining compensation is regulated in the Swedish plant health law with appurtenant ordinance.
+The possibility to obtain compensation is regulated in the Swedish plant health law with its associated regulation.

 Surveys of quarantine pests

 We survey for quarantine pests every year.
-The survey is co-ordinated in 9 different environments, coniferous forest, mixed forest, ports, nurseries and garden centres, potato cultivation, urban green areas, greenhouses, warehouse premises and orchards.
-The survey is risk-based and focused on areas with a high probability of infestation by quarantine pests.
+The survey is co-ordinated in 9 different environments: coniferous forest, mixed forest, ports, nurseries and garden centres, potato cultivation, urban risk areas, urban green areas, greenhouses, and orchards.
+The survey is risk-based and focused on areas with a higher probability of introduction by quarantine pests.

 Would you like to be a citizen scientist and look for insect pests?

-We need people who are interested in being citizen scientists during the summer of 2024.
-We cooperate with Fritidsodlingens riksorganisation (FOR) to make surveys for plant pests in private gardens.
+We need people who are interested in being citizen scientists during the summer of 2025.
+We cooperate with Fritidsodlingens riksorganisation (FOR) to survey for plant pests in private gardens.

 Quarantine pests on potatoes